Dirrty: Music video

-Development and content
+Background and synopsis

 A scene from the music video for "Dirrty", in which Aguilera performs the slutdrop.
 The music video is credited as the origin of the slutdrop, which later became popular among female artists.

 The music video for "Dirrty" was directed by David LaChapelle.
 It was filmed on September 8–10, 2002, in Los Angeles, at an abandoned newspaper print building.
 Aguilera took boxing lessons to prepare for the video, and more than 100 dancers auditioned.
 Aguilera wanted to make sure that she and LaChapelle had the same vision for the video, never wanted to be "glossy or pretty."
 A scene where Aguilera is lowered into a boxing ring in a cage and a dance routine in the ring were filmed on the first day.
 The following day, a foxy boxing scene, a table dancing part, a party scene with Redman's rapping his verse, and a shower scene were filmed.
 The video premiered on MTV on September 30, 2002, on Making the Video, and was described as "a post-apocalyptic orgy."

 The video opens with Aguilera gearing up and riding a motorcycle into a nightclub.
 Wearing a bikini and chaps, she is lowered from a cage into a boxing ring and dances, accompanied by several backup dancers.
 A masked woman is lowered into the ring, and the two engage in foxy boxing.
 The scene is intercut with sequences of Aguilera dancing in a red belly top, which she later removes to reveal a bra, and a microskirt.
 Redman then proceeds down a hallway, passing people such as mud wrestlers, a contortionist, and furries.
 The video proceeds to a scene of Aguilera and backup dancers splashing and dancing while being sprayed with water in a room.
 It features several sexual fetishes, from mud wrestling to muscle worshipping.